meridiani/AoC-2021/README.md

 # My personal goals for this year

-* beat last year's record of eight days in a row
+🤷‍♀️ beat last year's record of eight days
-* use python virtualenv
+✔️ use python virtualenv
-* write some unit tests
+✔️ write some unit tests

 # Using this repo